Since 1986 we are specialized in International Law and Commercial Law

 This website and the information it contains has been developed and provided by Studio Legale de Capoa for informational purposes only.
 This website is not intended to be, and is not a substitute for, legal advice.
 Do not use any information contained in these pages as a source of legal advice.
 This website contains direct links to sites that have not been prepared by Studio Legale de Capoa.
 These links are offered as a courtesy.
 The de Capoa Law Firm has no relationship with them, and their mention does not imply validation or approval.
 Studio Legale de Capoa is not responsible for the contents of all linked sites or any links contained in the linked sites.
 This website is not for advertising purposes.
 The de Capoa Law Firm does not intend to represent anyone seeking representation based on the review of this website anywhere where it does not comply with all laws and ethical rules.
 No attorney-client relationship is established between users of the website and the de Capoa Law Firm.

+We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, also for other purposes as specified in the cookie policy.
 If you close this banner with a tick or click on "Decline", only technical cookies will be used.
 If you want to select the cookies to be installed, click on 'Customise'.
 If you prefer, you can consent to the use of all cookies, including cookies other than technical cookies, by clicking on "Accept all".
 You can change your choice at any time.